What determines freight rates

 The following are the current rates for the most common types of freight trucks: Van charges range from $2.30 to $2.86 per mile on average.
 Reefer rates are currently average $3.19 per mile, with the Northeast having the lowest rates at $2.47 per mile.
 The average flatbed charge is $3.14 per mile.

-- How do you determine the cost of a truckload?
+How do you determine Factors that affect freight rates truckload?

 The cost of trucking is determined per mile.
 To begin, calculate the distance between the beginning and ending points.
 To determine your trucker freight rate, split the full charge by the number of miles between destinations.